Skip to content

 Query a Table

-Query the first three rows from the categories table:
+Use the following command to query the first three rows of the categories table:

 curl -u app:MYSECRETPASSWORD \